 All dogs should wear a collar when they are in a public place, they should also have some form of identification including details of how to contact the owner.
 Fines can be issued to dog owners, under the Control of Dogs Order 1992, if their pet is found to not be wearing proper identification.

-From 2016 it will become a legal requirement to have a dog micro chipped for easy identification.
+From 2016 it became a legal requirement to have a dog micro chipped for easy identification.
 This involves injecting a small electronic micro-chip just under the skin of your dog.
 It gives your dog its own reference number so we can trace the owner if the dog strays.
-Free micro chipping events are being arranged by the Dogs Trust.
+For information on free micro chipping events, contact the Dogs Trust.